 Manasota Key is a small island south of Sarasota and Venice.
 Often confused with Sarasota, Manasota Key is a unique paradise.
 Those that know the island flock here for the winters from up north.
 Manasota Key is an 11-mile-long beautiful barrier island less than ten minutes from downtown Englewood.
 It offers tucked-away sections of beach and eco-habitats rarely seen at well-hyped beaches; there is no overcrowding, and many beaches are private.

 This area is home to many secluded beaches, including Manasota Beach, Blind Pass Beach, Englewood Beach, and Stump Pass Beach.
-Sarasota County’s Manasota Beach might be the least crowded beach in the county, giving visitors the chance to imagine that the whole gorgeous beach is theirs exclusively.
+Sarasota County’s Manasota Beach might be the least crowded beach in the county, allowing visitors to imagine that the gorgeous beach is theirs exclusively.

 Native American tribes (Calusas) lived throughout Southwest Florida, including Englewood, as long as 12,000 years ago.
 The area has been found to contain human bones, animal bones, spears, and Indian mounds.

 As Europeans explored the continent during the late 1400s, more visitors arrived.
 Hernando de Soto, Ponce de Leon, Panfilo de Narvaez, and others explored Florida in search of gold.
 Despite finding little, they paved the way for others to follow.